Why a Pit Bull?

 Do Pit Bulls really bite more than other dogs?
 Do some dog breeds bite more than others?
 Which dogs bite the most?
 And if Pit Bulls aren’t the most frequent biters, why do they get such a bad rap?
 Well, I looked it up.
 And I was surprised by some of the info, and already knew some of it.
 I could not find out which dog breed bites the most.
 The different lists all have a bias depending upon what their agenda is.
 I know that I have been bitten most often by a Weimaraner, specifically a Weimaraner named Charlie who was my best friend when I was ages 9 thru 10.
 Charlie bit me multiple times per day and drew more blood by scratching than biting.
 We would fight, just about every day, and we would hurt one another.
 I don’t remember ever biting him back, but I would punch and kick him and get him in head locks.
 By the way, dogs scratch like heck when put in a head lock.
 Head locks are not really an advisable defense against a dog.

 My mom gave Charlie away and I cried.
 A lot.
 I couldn’t believe that she gave him away.
 I was devastated and sure that I would never forgive her.
 Oh, you wanna know why my mom gave away my best friend.
 Because Charlie was young and active and when I was at school, he would dig and chew.
 And he would dig up and ruin my mom’s garden, which she worked hard on and spent money on.
 There was one area in particular, which was highly visible when you walked through our gate, actually it stared you right in the face, that Charlie had a penchant for digging up and destroying every day.
 Did I tell you that Charlie was extremely bright, and got 100%s on all his obedience tests?
 But he could not be trained to stop digging when no one was around.
 He was a dog.
 And dogs dig.
 Trying to train Charlie not to dig was like trying to teach him not to eat.
-He would wait until he was told he could eat, but if no one was watching, his dog instincts would take over and he would eat, or in the garden, he would dig.
+He would wait until he was told he could eat, but if no one was watching, his dog instincts would take over and he would eat, or he would dirty the teak garden furniture with excreta.
 Well, my mom got smart, or read something somewhere, and she planted a tree in that particular spot, and that tree cost her $40. $40 was big bucks back then.
 Our house payment was $300 and we lived in a nice home in Manhattan Beach, so you can imagine how much $40 was.
 My mom came home from someplace after outsmarting Charlie with the tree and found her tree on the ground.
 Charlie had chewed through the trunk, and then dug up the root ball.
 Ya gotta be kinda proud of a dog like that.
 My mom was not.

 Oh yeah, dogs that bite: It is a toss up as to which dogs bite the most and it all depends on who you ask, … or read.
 My conclusion is that the breed of dog that bites the most is the mutt, and close behind are the Chihuahua and the Dachshund.
 Statistically speaking, mutts bite the most because there are more mutts than there are any particular breed.
 If you got 1000 mutts, 3 Dalmatians, 2 Dachsunds, and 2 Pit Bulls, the mutts will statistically inflict more bites just because of their numerical advantage, … or disadvantage, or whatever, but you get my drift, right?
 The specific purebred that bites the most would be either the Chihuahua or the Dachsund, and the Cocker Spaniel.
 Alaskan Malamutes bite frequently, as do Akitas, Huskies, wolf-hybrids, German Shepards, Rottweillers, Pit Bulls, Dobermans, etc. If you assign weight by number of dogs owned, mutts do not tend to bite frequently.